richhaar/richhaar.com/blog/2021-10-03-understanding-type-coercion.md

 36
 ```

-However you might not get what you naturally expect, especially in more complicated expressions:
+However you might not get what you expect:

 ```javascript
 > '15' + 1